top of page

 Budgeting for your tour

-Depending on your taste, a sailing tour in Europe can be cheap once you are there and not too much money needs to be spent during the week if you didn’t want to.
+Depending on your taste, a sailing tour in Europe doesn't have to be too expensive.
+If you budget well, not too much extra money needs to be spent during the week if you didn’t want to.

 As a rough guide for your bar tab on board, €100-150 Euro for the week would get you a beer/wine at lunch and dinner, some drinks in the afternoon on the sun deck and then pre-drinks before heading out, for the 7 days while on the boat.